trskop/yx/README.md

 2. Create a bunch of symlinks to its self.
 These behave as an advanced shell `alias`.

-3. It will cleanup environment variables, and it will following variables:
+3. It will cleanup environment variables, and also add following variables:

     - `YX_ENVIRONMENT` --- Contains the name of project environment.